ddialliance/sdtl/Articles/command-language/index.rst

 .. image:: merge-datasets.png

 Figure 5. **MergeDatasets**

+**MergeDatasets** is a particularly complex operation with different options in every source language.
+Older languages, like SPSS and SAS, approach file merging as a process of drawing rows from two files that have been pre-sorted.
+R and Python use concepts like “right” and “left” joins, which are familiar to SQL programmers but opaque to most others.
+SDTL covers old and new source languages by identifying three properties defining a wide range of merge procedures.
+First, SDTL has a controlled vocabulary for the **mergeType**.
+A “Sequential” merge matches rows in the order that they appear in each file.
+A “OneToOne” merge expects each file to have one or more identifying variables that uniquely link each row in one file to the corresponding row in the other file.

+Second, the **update** property determines the outcome when a variable appears in more than one input file.
+Some languages use file merging as a way of updating data in an existing file.
+For example, the merge may be designed to supply values for rows with missing values.
+In this case, the SDTL **update** property of the primary file is set to “Master”, and the **update** property of the secondary file is set to “UpdateMissing.”

+Third, the **newRow** property describes the outcome when a row in one file cannot be matched to any of the rows in the other file.
+When **newRow** is TRUE, a row is added to the output file even if it is not matched.
+When **newRow** is FALSE, unmatched rows are not included in the output file.
+For “inner” and “outer” joins we set the **newRow** of every file to TRUE or FALSE respectively.
+“Left” and “right” joins involve one file set to TRUE and another file set to FALSE.

+The “SDTL Merge Gallery” includes more than thirty examples of merge commands in source languages with corresponding SDTL.

 **Aggregate** and **Collapse** involve computations across multiple rows.
 For example, consider a dataframe consisting of a row for each